Finite free convolutions of polynomials: Transform bounds

-We will prove that $\phi (p,q) \geq 0$ for all such polynomials, with equality only if one of them equals $x^{d}$.
-For any $R > 0$, let $p$ and $q$ be the polynomials with all roots in $[0,R]$ that minimize $\phi (p,q)$.
-Since the set of degree $d$ polynomials with roots in $[0,R]$ is compact, there exist polynomials $p$ and $q$ on which the minimum is obtained.
-If $p$ and $q$ each have only one root, then Lemma \ref{lem:p1q1} implies $\phi (p,q) \geq 0$, with equality only if one of them equals $x^{d}$.
-If not, let $p$ have at least two distinct roots.
-We may thus apply Corollary~\ref{cor:recPinch} to obtain polynomials $\phat$ and $\ptil$.
+Assume (for contradiction) that there exist polynomials $p, q$ with $\phi(p, q) < 0$ and let $[0, R]$ be an interval containing the roots of $p$ and $q$.
+Again, $\phi$ is a continuous function (this time on the compact set $[0, R]^{2d}$) so let $p_0, q_0$ be a minimizer.
+If {\em both} $p_0$ and $q_0$ have at most 1 distinct root, then Lemma \ref{lem:p1q1} implies $\phi (p_0,q_0) \geq 0$, with equality only if one of them equals $x^{d}$ (a contradiction).
+Hence we can assume without loss of generality that $p_0$ has at least 2 distinct roots and so Corollary \ref{cor:multPinch} provides polynomials $\phat$ and $\ptil$ with